 Getting to Keukenhof Gardens is the easiest hub to explore Lisse’s tulip fields from as well as seeing the Gardens themselves, and getting there from the airport is the easiest way since there is a direct bus from airport arrivals to Keukenhof Gardens.

 Amsterdam Schiphol airport is a huge hub for flights coming from all over Europe but it’s also a bus hub for buses coming from all over Europe.
-In April 2019 I took a Flixbus from London Victoria to Amsterdam Schiphol Airport overnight to save money on accommodation - you can read my guide to seeing the tulips in Lisse on a budget here.
+I took a Flixbus from London Victoria to Amsterdam Schiphol Airport overnight to save money on accommodation - you can read my guide to seeing the tulips in Lisse on a budget here.